Last updated: 2026-08-12

 Schema Compare diffs more than just columns and constraints.
 Per-engine table options, generated/computed expressions, identity seed and increment, collation, comments, and partition definitions are all captured and surfaced.
 When two tables differ only on one of these dimensions, the table is correctly flagged as Modified and the affected property appears in the dependents banner.

-• SQL Server — data compression, fillfactor, memory-optimized, durability, MS_Description extended properties (table + column), partition function/scheme, identity seed/increment, computed columns.
+• SQL Server — data compression, fillfactor, memory-optimized, durability, MS_Description extended properties (table + column), partition function/scheme, identity seed/increment, computed columns, per-column collation.

 • PostgreSQL — tablespace, fillfactor, UNLOGGED, INHERITS parents, COMMENT ON on tables and columns, partition definition (RANGE / LIST / HASH), stored generated columns, per-column collation.